Take the 2-Minute quizfree quiz

 take the 2-Minute quiz

-Hi, I’m Jennifer — the founder of She’s Resilient and a Master of Social Work (MSW) with specialized training in chronic pain and feminist mental health.
+Hi, I'm Jennifer — the founder of She's Resilient and a Master of Social Work (MSW) with specialized training in mindfulness-based chronic pain management, pain reprocessing therapy, feminist mental health, and somatic therapy.

-After years of living with chronic pain and being dismissed by medical professionals, I know firsthand how invalidating and disempowering the medical system can be.
+After years of living with chronic pain, stage 4 endometriosis, and other serious health conditions — and being dismissed by medical professionals along the way — I know firsthand how invalidating and silencing the medical system can be.

-That awareness led me to develop a clear approach to navigating medical appointments — and getting the care I needed.
+That awareness changed everything.
+It led me to develop a clear approach to navigating medical appointments — and getting the care I needed.

-Today, I help women with chronic pain who’ve been dismissed or gaslit by medical professionals build the confidence and clarity they need to advocate for the care they deserve.
+Today, I help women who've felt dismissed, minimized, or unheard in medical settings build the skills and clarity they need to advocate for the care they deserve.

-I believe getting the care you need should never depend on whether you're believed.
+I believe getting the care you need should never hinge on whether you're believed.